cockroachlabs/workshop_labs/lab1_student_instructions_serializable.md

 from generate_series(1,1000000) as a;
 ```

-You should now be ready to run the various scenarios to show the various demos covered in the presentation.
+You should now be ready to run the various scenarios to run the demos covered by the presentation.
 Below, I will describe the setup, transactions, and number of threads used to simulate the various scenarios.
 With this, you should be able to use the JMETER setup, generate the test code, or use another test tool
 to drive the cluster and experiment with serializable transactions.